-ACTION Timeframe Lead Agencies and Partners Continue to advocate at county, state and federal levels for implementation of Bridge Columbia with two-lane public transit.
-Ongoing OMCA County Exec & Council; State Delegation Advocate for development of Multi-Use Path consistent with implementation of Bridge Columbia so that short-term path improvements do not have to be undone or redone when new Bridge is completed.
-Short-term improvements should focus on safety, e.g., lights and clearing the undergrowth Short-term OMCA Dept. of Planning & Zoning, Howard Hughes Corporation, CA Advocate for completion by the county of improvements to the Stevens ForestWhiteacre RoadThunder Hill Road streetscapes.
-Short-term OMCA Dept. of Planning & Zoning Explore and promote new uses, such as a major recreational facility, that will revitalize the Village Center area.
-Ongoing OMCA Community groups, developers, CA Advocate adoption and enforcement of a Howard County Comprehensive Housing Policy/Plan to restore economic diversity in the Oakland Mills Village Center area and establish it throughout the county.
-Short-term OMCA Howard County Executive As a major OMCA priority, promote equitable and appropriate allocation of resources to Oakland Mills' public schools and supporting organizations to ensure equitable opportunities for achievement Ongoing OMCA Board of Education, County Council and advancement throughout the county.
-Create a Technology Liaison/Committee to inform the OMCA of technology-related opportunities and developments that will make Oakland Mills a place where everyone can access the internet at high speed.
+Action Timeframe Lead Agencies&Partners Continue to advocate at county, state and federal levels for implementation of Bridge Columbia with two-lane public transit.
+Ongoing OMCA Howard County Exec & Council; Maryland State Delegation Advocate for development of Multi-Use Path consistent with implementation of Bridge Columbia so that short-term path improvements do not have to be undone or redone when new Bridge is completed.
+Short-term improvements should focus on safety, e.g., lights and clearing the undergrowth Short-term OMCA Howard County Department of Planning & Zoning, Howard Hughes Corporation, CA Advocate for completion by the county of improvements to the Stevens Forest - Whiteacre Road - Thunder Hill Road streetscapes.
+Short-term OMCA Howard County Department of Planning & Zoning Explore and promote new uses, such as a major recreational facility, that will revitalize the Village Center area.
+Ongoing OMCA Community groups, developers, CA Advocate adoption and implementation of a Howard County Comprehensive Housing Policy/Plan to restore economic diversity in the Oakland Mills Village Center area and establish it throughout the county.
+Short-term OMCA Howard County Executive As a major OMCA priority, promote equitable and appropriate allocation of resources to Oakland Mills' public schools and supporting organizations to ensure equitable opportunities for achievement and advancement throughout the county.
+Ongoing OMCA Howard County Board of Education, Howard County Council Create a Technology Liaison/Committee to inform the OMCA of technology-related opportunities and developments that will make Oakland Mills a place where everyone can access the internet at high speed.
 Short-term OMCA Obtain professional help to develop a Marketing Plan to inform realtors, media, and other outlets of the unique benefits of living in Oakland Mills.
-Short-term OMCA, CA Rep, CA
+Short-term OMCA, CA Rep CA